Oregon Property Seller Advisory | Oregon Realtors®

 The Oregon Department of Environmental Quality (DEQ) has developed a statewide woodstove program to promote the use of cleaner-burning woodstoves and to help homeowners with woodstoves burn wood more efficiently and with less pollution.
 Under Oregon law, no person may sell, offer to sell or advertise to sell a used, non-certified woodstove.
 Non-certified woodstoves (including fireplace inserts) are older models (mostly pre-1985) that have not been certified by the DEQ or the federal Environmental Protection Agency to meet cleaner-burning smoke emission standards.

 Individual communities in Oregon may have additional rules governing the sale of or use of woodstoves and fireplaces.
 The seller should ask their agent for assistance or check with appropriate local government agencies.
-County websites can be found by clicking here and cities can be found by clicking here.
+A list of Oregon counties and their websites can be found by clicking here and a list of Oregon cities can be found by clicking here.
 General information about woodstove regulation in Oregon is available here.

 Inspection of fireplaces and woodstoves requires special training and expertise.
 Although a real estate licensee may be able to help you find a local woodstove professional, they cannot themselves inspect or evaluate a woodstove.

 Molds are one of a variety of biological contaminants which can be present in human structures, including in residential housing.
-Mildew is perhaps the most common and best known of the molds.
+Some molds have been identified as possible contributors to illness, particularly in infants, elderly, people with suppressed immune systems, and those with allergies and asthma.
 Less well known, and far less common, are certain molds identified as possible contributors to illness, particularly in people with allergies.
 Serious mold problems usually involve property with defective siding, poor construction, water penetration problems, improper ventilation or leaking plumbing.